 This two-and-a-half-storey wooden house serves as a superb representation of a finely crafted Georgian residence from the late 18th to early 19th century.
 Constructed in 1800 for George Pidgeon, Fredericton’s rector, the house likely functioned as a rectory until it was leased by John Murray Bliss in 1826-27.

-In 1859 it was sold to John A. Beckwith, mayor of Fredericton, member of the Legislative Council, and Grandmaster of the Orange Lodge of N.B.
+In 1859, the property was purchased by John A. Beckwith, a Mayor of Fredericton, member of the Legislative Council, and Grandmaster of the Orange Lodge of N.B.

-The house retains all its major architectural features, including the pure axial symmetry, diminutive roof dormers, double fireplace chimneys, pedimented side garden entrance, and the front entrance door with its remarkably delicate fanlight and sidelight tracery.
+Preserving all its significant architectural elements, the house features pristine axial symmetry, compact roof dormers, dual fireplace chimneys, a pedimented side garden entrance, and the front entrance door decorated with an extraordinarily fine fanlight and sidelight tracery.

 This post has already been read 2239 times!